Fix "Taking longer than usual" and transcription errors

 What happens if I lose connection during dictation?

-• iOS fallback: If the streaming connection drops mid-dictation, Flow automatically attempts a fallback transcription using the audio already captured.
+• iOS: If the connection drops mid-dictation, Flow tries to transcribe the audio it already captured.
+Check History after reconnecting.

 What's the maximum recording length?